PurpleCloud-MT/General/Solutions/defensive_handbook.md

 ![](https://i.imgur.com/wksJJ4T.png)
 ![](https://i.imgur.com/u3Bo2TS.png)
-* We can again verify the logs directly in Sentinel after some time and test cases on the API
+* We can again verify the logs directly in Sentinel after some time and test cases on the API.
+You should change the time range to `Last 24 hours` or later to see some sample logs in case recent ones are not yet ingested.

 ![](https://i.imgur.com/6r8IsQr.png)